charlie2951/krv32/README.md

 `bootloader`: Contain python script to upload HEX file into FPGA BRAM i.e. program memory via UART.<p>
 `SDK`: Contains the C headers and application code to be compiled using RISC-V GNU toolchain<p>

+## Steps to build the Vivado project
+1. Clone the repo.
+2. For windows user, open Vivado TCL prompt and navigate to the cloned directory inside which the `build_project.tcl' file is present.
+For Linux user, you can open the shell inside the cloned repo directory.
+3. Source the configuration `TCL`  script by typing `source build_project.tcl`.
+Everything will be automatically compiled and synthesis and implementation followed by bit file and MCS file generation will takes place.
+4. Program the `.mcs` file into flash.
+Now the SoC is ready to interact and to upload `.hex` file using bootloader script.
+5. Now change the mode to `boot` and upload `hex` file.
+For details, see the `bootloader` directory's `README` file.

 ## RV32I CPU – Design Documentation (Version 3.0)
 **Architecture:** Multi-cycle controlled by Finite-State-Machine (FSM) **ISA Support:** RV32I (Base Integer Instructions)